Orbiter Processing Facility: Current status

-OPF-1 was closed following Atlantiss rollout on June 29, 2012.
-OPF-2 is now inactive following Atlantiss departure on October 18, 2012.
+OPF-1 was closed following Atlantis's rollout on June 29, 2012, and OPF-2 was closed following its departure on October 18, 2012.
 OPF-3 is under lease to Boeing for the manufacture and testing of their CST-100 Starliner spacecraft.

 On 8 October 2014, NASA confirmed that Boeing X-37B vehicles would be housed at Kennedy Space Center in OPF-1 and 2, hangars previously occupied by the Space Shuttle.
 Boeing had said the space planes would use OPF-1 in January 2014, and the Air Force had previously said it was considering consolidating X-37B operations, housed at Vandenberg Air Force Base in California, nearer to their launch site at Cape Canaveral.
 NASA also stated that the program had completed tests to determine whether the X-37B, one-fourth the size of the Space Shuttle, could land on the former Shuttle runways.
 NASA furthermore stated that renovations of the two hangars would be completed by the end of 2014; the main doors of OPF-1 were marked with the message "Home of the X-37B" by this point.